trevordblack/Juliog/README.md

 julia> bus_wire = Wire()[a:b]
 ```

-where a and b are of type Int
+  where a and b are of non-negative Ints

-both are non-negative

-a and b can be the same number, e.g. bit length of 1
+  a and b can be the same number, i.e. bit length of 1

   both endians accepted:
   Either a or b can be greater than the other

 4) Assign a value to an undefined variable name